huntforhomesaz/cleanout2closing-site/content/geo/az-tucson-senior-transition-and-home-sale.md

 ---

-## Step 3 â€“ Build a plan that respects the move
+## Step 3 — Build a plan that respects the move

 Senior transitions are about more than the house.
 They are about the person.